mrcodeextreme/Tic_Tac_Toe_leo/README.md

 # Tic_Tac_Toe_leo
-A Simple Tic tac toe game usin Tkinter
+A Simple Tic tac toe game using python and Tkinter